 The industry is diverse, including veterinary care, companion and assistance animal management, pet care and training, equine care and animal regulation.

-The Animal Care and Management Industry Reference Committee (IRC) covers the following sectors:
+The Animal Care and Management Industry Reference Committee (IRC) covered the following sectors:

 - Veterinary and related services

 - Pet and companion animal services